 - Negative pressure dressings as an alternative technique for the treatment of infected wounds.

-: soft tissue coverage may be necessary for large defects;
+- soft tissue coverage: soft tissue coverage may be necessary for large defects;

-- tibia fracture fixation
+- tibia fracture fixation (open tibia fractures);

-- IM nailing
+- IM nailing:

 - if nail removal is required, then consider reaming canal after nail removal as a method of debridement;